thoughtspot/thoughtspot.github.io/_complex-search/aggregation-flexible.md

 {% include note.html content="`+/-` is currently supported only for  `query_groups`, not `query_filters`."%}

-## Using re-aggregation when group formula results are finer-grained than the search
+## When group formula results are finer-grained than the search

 With the flexibility of groupings for group formulas, the computed column created by a formula can be finer or courser grained than the search itself.